Visiting the Norman Lindsay Gallery in the Blue Mountains became my dream ever since I saw the classic movie Sirens.

 In my case, there was no way I’d allow myself to miss out on seeing the beauties at the Norman Lindsay Gallery during my day trip to the Blue Mountains.

-I didn’t meet a brunette bombshell like Elle, but I did end up talking to an attractive blonde lady who bought a print of Venus.
+Unfortunately, I didn’t meet up with a brunette bombshell like Elle Macpherson, but I did talk to an attractive blonde lady who purchased a print of Venus.

 Norman Lindsay Gallery – The Seahorse Fountain

 When you observe Norman Lindsay’s former home from the street, it doesn’t give you any hint of what awaits in the garden.

 Only when you approach the house does the beauty of the garden start to reveal itself.